Next Start

 Continue reading to learn more.
 We relay our learning-based strategy on how to become a welder in Florida!

-Get a High School Diploma or GED
+Get a high school or GED diploma

-Like Universal Technical Institute, most trade schools also require a high school diploma or GED to enroll.
-That’s because these documents establish that the graduate has completed a structured curriculum, an accomplishment that needs critical thinking, reasoning, and discipline.
+Like Universal Technical Institute, most trade schools also require a high school or GED diploma to enroll.
+That’s because these documents establish that the graduate has completed a structured curriculum, an accomplishment that needs critical thinking, reasoning and discipline.

-Read more: Welding History Goes Back Farther Than You Think
+Read More: Welding History Goes Back Farther Than You Think

-To help with your job search, complete a trade program like UTI’s Welding Technology program and earn a diploma.
-This documentation can help you get noticed by employers who are looking to hire those who have specific credentials and hands-on experience.1
+To help with your job search, complete a trade program like UTI’s Welding Technology program and earn a graduation document.
+This can help you get noticed by employers who are looking to hire candidates who have specific credentials and hands-on training.

 Unlike learning on the job, getting the training you need beforehand can save you a lot of frustration.
 In the controlled environment of a welding classroom, you can make mistakes more freely and improve with the support of instructors who have industry experience.
-Before pursuing a welding job with higher-stakes responsibilities, technical schooling can help you iron out any rookie mistakes.
+Before pursuing a welding job with higher-stakes responsibilities, technical schooling can help you iron out and learn from any rookie mistakes.

 In our Welding Technology program, students learn various welding techniques.
 Our welding courses help students learn four different types of welding:

-Read more: What is a Military Support Welder & How Can You Become One?
+Read More: What is a Military Support Welder & How Can You Become One?

 It’s important to note that eligibility requirements and conditions for these positions are established by participating employers and are between the employer and the student.
 Eligible applicants for the Early Employment Program must also be enrolled at or currently attending UTI (program currently offered at select UTI campuses based on employer availability and hiring needs).